Guiding you through motoring offences

 We know how upset and worried you will be feeling, especially if you rely on your licence to do your job.
 And if you have to attend Court, we understand your apprehension and do everything we can to put you at ease.
 What we are extremely good at is taking the matter off your shoulders, allowing you to feel confident that you have the best motoring law defence team in Coventry and Warwickshire on your side.

-We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective motoring law advice and representation.
-Our years of experience in motoring and criminal law means we have relationships with some of the UK’s best Barristers and Queen’s Counsel.
+We are a diverse, multi-lingual law firm and our Coventry and Warwickshire based solicitors use best-in-class technology to provide clients with streamlined, modern, and highly effective motoring law advice and representation.
+Our solicitors have years of experience in motoring and criminal law meaning we have relationships with some of the UK’s best Barristers and King’s Counsel.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses who can provide the Court with the facts required to support a not guilty plea or mitigate the sentence handed down by a Judge.

-We advise and represent clients on all types of motoring offences, including:
+We advise and represent clients across Coventry, Kenilworth, Nuneaton, Rugby, across the Midlands and throughout the UK, on all types of motoring offences, including:

 - Driving without insurance